JoeGamer2120/CHE412-Tubular-Flow-Reactor-Analysis/ProjectSummaryReport.typ

 All conductivity readings were measured using the Model 54eC conductivity HART analyzer.
-The sensor used in the analyzer is a contacting conductivity sensor For contacting conductivity sensors, the analyzer is accurate within ±0.5% of the reading as reflected in the calculations below
+The sensor used in the analyzer is a contacting conductivity sensor For contacting conductivity sensors, the analyzer is accurate within ±0.5% of the reading as reflected in the calculations below @Conductivity @Hart:

 $
 Delta_("X,Tran") = sqrt(